Camcorder Battery Packs:

 What are some of the most important things for you to know about your camcorder battery pack…

-- Don’t short-circuit your camcorder’s battery terminals or store your digital camcorder with metal parts that may touch the terminals.
+* Don't short-circuit your camcorders battery terminals or store your digital camcorder with metal parts it may touch the terminals.
 Doing this can damage or destroy your battery.

-- When charging the battery using your camcorder as the charger - don’t continually connect and disconnect the camcorder.
+* When charging the battery using your camcorder as the charger – don't continually connect and disconnect camcorder.
 An irregular charging of the battery may occur which leads to a much shorter battery life.

 I hope this information will be helpful to you the next time you buy battery packs for your camcorder!